vishvAsa/notes/sapiens/phenes/intelligence/cognition/memory/02_Declarative_Memory.md

 ### Mnemonics
 Mnemonics are short, easier-to-remember sounds used to remember larger sentences and lists.

+### Number memory
+Some memorize a simple image to associate with each of the two-digit combinations from 00 to 99 — one of the most basic techniques in the mnemonist's tool kit.

 ### Exercises
 Working harder while getting the information helps with storing memory - like associating it with previous ideas or using deliberately hard text.